Linear orders on chainable continua: Examples of ultrafilter orders on simple chainable continua

-Now we will describe an example which illustrates that the arc components of a given chainable continuum $X$ might be ordered in many different ways when we consider distinct ultrafilter orders on $X$. \begin{ex}[Space T] Here we consider an example of a chainable continuum $T$ with exactly three arc components: $T_1, T_2, T_3$; the following description of a space $T$ is taken from \cite[Chapter 2, p.34]{thomas}.
+Now we will describe an example which illustrates that the arc components of a given chainable continuum $X$ might be ordered in many different ways when we consider distinct ultrafilter orders on $X$.

-Recall that $S_1$ is a Warsaw sine curve, i.e. a continuum described in Example \ref{sinus}, say that $T_1$ is a vertical interval in $S_1$ and $T_2 = S_1 \setminus T_1$.
-Let $T_3$ be a homeomorphic copy of $(0,1]$ in the plane whose closure in the plane is the disjoint union of $T_3$ and a copy of $S_1$; call this closure $T$.
-Thus, $T$ is $S_1$ with the vertical interval replaced by a $sin(1/x)$-curve. \end{ex}